Divyanshmangla022/assignment-cs252/README.md

 Fibonacci numbers, placing the sequence in a buffer shared by the threads.
-When the thread finishes execution, the parent thread will output the sequence generated by the child thread.
+When the thread finishes execution, the parent thread will output the sequence generated by the child thread.Because the parent thread cannot begin outputting the Fibonacci sequence until the child thread finishes, this will require having the parent thread wait for the child thread to finish.
 Then the parent thread shall wait until the completion of the fibonacci thread and then output the fibonacci series.